AdaptiveMotorControlLab/AmadeusGPT/README.md

 pip install 'amadeusgpt[streamlit]'
 ```
  - Please note that you need an [openAI API key](https://platform.openai.com/account/api-keys), which you can easily create [here](https://platform.openai.com/account/api-keys).
 - If you want the **Streamlit Demo on your computer**, you will also need demo files that are supplied in our repo (see below**), so please git clone the repo and navigate into the `AmadeusGPT` directory.
-Then in your conda env/terminal run  `pip install '.[streamlit]'`.
+Then in your conda env/terminal run  `pip install 'amadeusgpt[streamlit]'` as described above.
 Then, to launch the Demo App execute in the terminal:
 ```python
 make app
 ```
+- You can use AmadeusGPT directly in python: iPython, Jupyter Notebooks, Google Colab, etc. For a quick start, see our `\examples` directory that hosts demo data and a Jupyter Notebook!
+Enjoy!

 ## Citation